MelHer/Tablut/README.md

 ### Tablut:
 - This directory holds the C# solution that contains two projects:
     - Setup_Tablut: this one creates the installer
-    - Tablut: it is the main project containing the game
+    - Tablut: it is the main project containing the game.
+To launch the software from the solution file, download mysql connector and   reference it.

 ### .SQL files:
 - MHG_DB_Tablut.sql is the main sql files.
 He is provided when the game is installed using the .msi.